Hans Borgen

 Hans Borgen (24 September 1908 – 12 September 1983) was a Norwegian politician for the Centre Party.

+Borgen was born in Fet Municipality in Akershus county.
+He was elected as a member of the municipal council for Fet Municipality in the periods 1947–1951, 1951–1955 and 1955–1959.

-He was elected to the Norwegian Parliament from Akershus in 1950, and was re-elected on four occasions.
+He was also elected to the Norwegian Parliament from Akershus in 1950, and was re-elected on four occasions.
 From August to September 1963 he served as the Minister of Agriculture during the short-lived centre-right cabinet Lyng.
 During this time his place in the Parliament was taken by Hans Christian Brevig.

-Borgen, born in Fet, was a member the executive committee of Fet municipality council in the periods 1947–1951, 1951–1955 and 1955–1959.